Accessibility information

 Hidden Disabilities Sunflower

-Wearing the Hidden Disabilities Sunflower lanyard discreetly indicates to our trained staff that you may need additional support or help as you navigate the Book Festival site and attend events.
+Wearing the Hidden Disabilities Sunflower discreetly indicates to our trained staff that you may need additional support or help as you navigate the Book Festival site and attend events.
 Lanyards are available at the entrance.

 Quiet space